+'''

-.json.repository.full_name This field is to match only the pull requests from certain repo git_repo This context variable will be set to the name of the repo, e.g. myorg/myrepo
+.json.repository.full_name This field is to match only the pull requests from certain repo

+'''

 .json.pull_request.base.ref This field is to match only the pull requests made to certain base branch, note that the ref value here does not have the ref/heads/ prefix (different from push event).
 So to match master branch, just use master instead of ref/heads/master.